Zenten068/weather-data-visualizer-AmanSaklani/README.md

 ## 📝 Overview

 > This repository contains the code and documentation for the Weather Data Analysis project.
-The primary goal was to clean, process, and analyze a three-year dataset of daily weather readings (Temperature, Rainfall, Humidity, Wind Speed) to identify key meteorological trends and seasonal patterns in the city of Delhi.
+The primary goal was to clean, process, and analyze a three-year dataset of daily weather readings (Temperature, Rainfall, Humidity, Wind Speed) to identify key meteorological trends and seasonal patterns in Delhi.

 ## 💾 Dataset Description